kalemeyer/km2-image-studio/README.md

 3. **Double-click `KM2_Image_Studio.pyw`**
    * This file hides the console window on Windows/macOS and simply launches the app.
-   * The first run may take a moment: it calls `start_km2studio.py` under the hood, which installs Pillow, rembg, and tkinterdnd2 automatically if they are missing.
+   * The first run may take a moment: it calls `start_km2studio.py` under the hood, which installs Pillow and tkinterdnd2 automatically if they are missing.
+Background removal (`rembg`) is optional—you will get a reminder explaining how to add it later if you want the transparent PNG feature.
    * On Linux, some desktop environments do not run `.pyw` files directly.
 In that case, right-click → **Open With Python** or run `python start_km2studio.py` from a terminal in the folder.
    * Prefer the original launcher?
 You can still double-click `start_km2studio.py` (or run `python start_km2studio.py`) and everything works exactly the same.

 4. **Next time you want to open it**, just double-click `KM2_Image_Studio.pyw` again.
 No extra setup is needed unless you download a fresh copy of the project.

+### Get around with the menu bar

+The top of the window now includes familiar menus:

+- **File → Exit** closes the application.
+- **Help → View Help** shows the workflow tips that used to live on the Help button.
+- **Help → Check for Updates…** looks online to see whether a newer version is available and walks you through installing it.

 ### Update without leaving the app

-Click the **Update App** button in the lower-left corner of the window.
-KM2 Image Studio will:
+Use **Help → Check for Updates…** (or click the **Update App** button in the lower-left corner) and KM2 Image Studio will:

 1. Try `git pull` if it detects that your copy came from `git clone`.
 2. Otherwise download the latest ZIP from GitHub, replace the files in place, and prompt you to restart the app.

 After the update finishes, close and reopen the program to load the new code.
+Patch notes for each release are saved locally in the `patch_notes/` folder (for example `patch_notes/v1.3.0.md`), and the latest summary is always mirrored in `PATCH_NOTES.md`.

 ### Update to the newest version later on (manual options)